X-rays are a naturally occurring form of electromagnetic radiation. They are produced when charged particles of sufficient energy hit a material.

 Equivalent to 243 days of natural background radiation

-Equivalent to 2.7 years of natural background radiation.7
+Equivalent to 2.7 years of natural background radiation.

-NB - These radiation figures are for adults; children are more susceptible to X-rays.
+These radiation figures are for adults.
+Children are more susceptible to the radioactive effects of X-rays.

-The fact that X-rays have been used in medicine for such a significant length of time shows how useful they are considered to be.
-Although an X-ray alone is not always sufficient to diagnose a problem, they are an essential part of the puzzle-solving exercise.
+The fact that X-rays have been used in medicine for such a significant length of time shows how beneficial they are considered to be.
+Although an X-ray alone is not always sufficient to diagnose a disease or condition, they are an essential part of the diagnostic process.

 Some of the main benefits are as follows:

-- Noninvasive: without the need to physically enter a patient an X-ray can help diagnose a medical issue or monitor treatment progression
+- Non-invasive: An X-ray can help diagnose a medical issue or monitor treatment progression without the need to physically enter and examine a patient.

-- Unexpected finds: an X-ray can sometimes show up a feature or pathology that was separate from the initial reason for the imaging.
-For instance, infections in the bone, gas or fluid in areas where there should be none or some types of tumor.
+- Unexpected finds: An X-ray can sometimes show up a feature or pathology that is different from the initial reason for the imaging.
+For instance, infections in the bone, gas or fluid in areas where there should be none, or some types of tumor.

 Additionally, there is some debate as to whether very low X-ray exposure can cause cancer at all.
-The most recent report on the matter, published in the American Journal of Clinical Oncology, claims that X-ray procedures carry no risk at all.
+A recent report on the matter, published in the American Journal of Clinical Oncology, claims that X-ray procedures carry no risk.

 The paper argues that the type of radiation experienced in a scan is not enough to cause long-lasting damage.
 The authors claim that any damage caused by low-dose radiation is repaired by the body, leaving no lasting mutations.
-It is only when a certain threshold is reached that permanent damage can be produced; this threshold, according to the authors, is well over the standard X-ray dose from any type of scan.
+It is only when a certain threshold is reached that permanent damage can be produced.
+This threshold, according to the authors, is far higher than the standard X-ray dose from any type of scan.

 Overall, the importance of making the right diagnosis and choosing the correct course of treatment makes X-rays far more beneficial than they are dangerous.
 Whether there is a small risk or no risk at all, the X-ray is here to stay.